omeka/plugin-CollectionTree/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Use it at your own risk.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with